Air Force makes late defensive stand in 17-13 win over Army

 Timothy Jackson finished with a career-best 155 yards in becoming the first fullback in Air Force history to turn in four straight 100-yard performances.
 He also had a 3-yard score.
 Joshua Stoner added a go-ahead score early in the fourth quarter.

-The Black Knights are trying to capture a third straight Commander-in-Chief’s Trophy, which goes annually to the service academy with the best record in the round-robin competition.
-Despite the loss, they can still retain the prize if they beat Navy on Dec.
+The Black Knights were trying to capture a third straight Commander-in-Chief’s Trophy, which goes annually to the service academy with the best record in the round-robin competition.
+Although they can’t win it outright, they can still retain the prize if they beat Navy on Dec.
 14 since all three service academies would split the competition.

 Air Force can’t capture the trophy after losing at Navy 34-25 on Oct.
 5.